mhs/t2-allocation/README.md

 As a client-side only app, it requires interfacing with a backend api.
 Currently, we are using a rails api, which should be installed separately.

-So to get the API working, go install the [T2 backend](https://github.com/neo/T2/tree/t3) and get it running on localhost:3000.
+So to get the API working, go install the [T2 and use the 'api_only' branch](https://github.com/neo/T2/tree/api_only) and get it running on localhost:3000.
 This is a standard rails application, and there should be instructions there if you have any issues.

 Next, lineman requires node.js to run.